The Admission Process

 - Need to complete prerequisites specified by the department offering the graduate program of interest. ***

 * In the case of failing to meet minimum GPA requirements for regular admission, the student must obtain a minimum cumulative GPA of 3.00 after the first nine semester hours of graduate course work taken at the University of Central Arkansas.
 The graduate courses taken during this probationary period must apply toward a degree program and be approved by the appropriate departmental chair and the Graduate Dean.
 If the cumulative 3.00 GPA is achieved, the student may then request reclassification to regular admission status and petition for candidacy in a graduate degree program.
 If a 3.00 GPA is not achieved, the student will be denied further graduate enrollment at the University of Central Arkansas.

-** In the case of failing to submit the required standardized test score, the student must present appropriate test scores no later than the end of the first semester of graduate enrollment.
+** In the case of failing to submit the required standardized test score or educator license, the student must present appropriate test scores no later than the end of the first semester of graduate enrollment.
 The student will not be allowed to register for additional graduate course credits until scores are received by the Graduate School.

 *** If prerequisites or other non-GPA departmental requirements are specified by a department as conditions for admission, the student may be admitted to the university as a post-baccalaureate student or to the Graduate School as a non-classified/non-degree student until the specified prerequisites and any other requirements are completed.
 Admission under this classification, however, does not guarantee admission to the requested departmental program.